andre487/kv-keeper.js/README.md

 ### Desktop
 #### IndexedDB
+In tests of storage size 128MiB was successfully saved in all browsers.

-Store limit of one key is between ~9MiB in IE11 and ~128MiB in FireFox 42
+One item limit is between ~9MiB in IE11 and ~128MiB in FireFox 42.

   * Yandex Browser 1.7+
   * Google Chrome 24+